 - 4 to 5min for the second part (questions on a randomly-selected subject).

 - 4 to 7min for the third part (general questions).

 The IELTS section tests last in total between 2 hrs 50min and 2 hrs 55min.

-Differences between IELTS Academic and IELTS General Training
+Main Differences Between IELTS Academic and General Training

-The table below summaries the differences between the two in regards to the 4 test sections
+The table below summarizes the differences between the two in regards to the 4 test sections:

 – They are descriptive, factual, analytical or discursive